yevheniiairapetian/owrite/README.md

 To run the app on a physical device:
 - Run ```npm install - expo-cli``` globally
 - Install/open the Expo Go app
-- Create an account/login to Expo app
+- Create an account/log in to Expo app
 - navigate to the project directory in the terminal: ```cd owrite```
 - Install the required dependencies: ```npm install```
 - Run the App: ```expo start```